Static HTML

 -n myServer my_project \

--e my_project/second.htmlIf we want to specify an entrypoint and we are executing the deploy command inside the project folder, we can abbreviate the entrypoint, like so:
+-e my_project/second.htmlIf you want to specify an entrypoint and you are executing the deploy command inside the project folder, you can abbreviate the entrypoint, like so:

 cd my_project